Steve Park: 2002–2003

-Park missed the first four races in 2002, but he returned to race at the fifth race of the year at Darlington.
-He had many accidents, however.
+Park missed the first four races in 2002, but he returned to race at the fifth race of the year at Darlington, where he crashed after leading nineteen laps, finishing 39th.
+Parks season was highlighted by his many wrecks that cost him chances to just finish races.
 The largest incident was a flip at Pocono Raceway.
-During the first lap, Park tried to get to the outside of Rusty Wallace but Wallace tried to block Steve and he put Wallace in the wall.
+During the first lap, Park tried to get to the outside of Rusty Wallace but Wallace tried to block Park and he put Wallace in the wall.
 Park turned left to avoid where he spun into and was turned by his teammate Dale Earnhardt Jr. Jr's car got under Park and Park hit the infield barrier with tremendous velocity, causing him to flip over.
 Fortunately, neither drivers were injured and Park and Jr. walked with each other to the waiting ambulance to the infield care center.
 The race had a 65-minute red flag to repair the old-fashioned guardrail highway barrier that Park hit.
 The barriers were replaced afterwards.
+Park finished the year a disappointing 33rd in the standings with only two top-tens on the year.
+His best finish was a sixth at Talladega.
+By comparison to his previous season, and his teammates who won a combined three races and finished top-fifteen in points, Park was in the hot seat going into 2003.

-During the 2003 NASCAR Winston Cup Series, Dale Earnhardt, Inc. let Park go midway into the season, and he was effectively "traded" to Richard Childress Racing for Jeff Green, who took over the No. 1 car from Park with Park taking over the No. 30 car for Childress.
+During the start of the 2003 NASCAR Winston Cup Series, Park continued to put up poor results, sitting 33rd in points with only one top-ten finish during the first eleven races.
+Dale Earnhardt, Inc. let Park go midway into the season, and he was effectively "traded" to Richard Childress Racing for Jeff Green, who took over the No. 1 car from Park with Park taking over the No. 30 car for Childress.
 A few days later, he won the pole for the Winston All Star Open, but at the start of the race he jumped the start and had to start from the rear.
 He never made it to the next round.
-His best finish at RCR was a 5th-place finish at Michigan that June, as he fought then teammate Robby Gordon for that position.
+His best finish at RCR was a fifth place finish at Michigan that June, as he fought then-teammate Robby Gordon for that position.
+Along with his three top-ten finishes, Park also scored two poles at Fontana (for Dale Earnhardt inc), and Daytona (for Richard Childress Racing).